particle-iot/docs/src/content/troubleshooting/faqs/orders/where-can-i-find-information-about-the-status-of-my-order.md

 ## Retail

-1. For Retail store orders, please go to the main Retail store (<https://store.particle.io/>), sign in or click on My Account on the right of the main page top navigation section.
+1. For Retail store orders, please go to the main [Retail store](https://store.particle.io/), sign in or click on My Account on the right of the main page top navigation section.

 ![Screen_Shot_2021-06-08_at_1.45.01_PM.png](/assets/images/support/Screen_Shot_2021-06-08_at_1.45.01_PM.png)
 2. Select “My Orders” from the drop down menu.